All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Post-Injury and Post-Surgical Joint Inflammation

 After joint injuries or surgical procedures, the inflammatory response is a normal part of healing.
-However, in some individuals, this response becomes excessive or prolonged, leading to persistent pain, stiffness, and delayed recovery.
+But in some individuals, this response becomes excessive or prolonged, leading to persistent pain, stiffness, and delayed recovery.
 Immune modulation during the recovery period may help normalize the healing trajectory.

 As the immune system ages, it tends toward a state of chronic, low-grade inflammation sometimes called "inflammaging."
 This systemic inflammatory environment contributes to joint pain and accelerates degenerative changes.
 The decline in thymic function is a key driver of this immune imbalance, which is directly relevant to Thymosin Alpha-1's mechanism.